nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 data <- retrieve_data_gapminder1()
 ```

-**Qu: Do we need to know what is happening inside function to use it?**
+**Qu: Do we need to know how a function works to use it?**

+No, difference between *what* and *implementation*.

+But you do need to know that function is working as it should.

 **Qu: What if want to download another dataset?**

 ```coffee
 retrieve_data_gapminder2 <- function() {